Testwell CMT++

 See example of

-a HTML report (started in new window).
+(started in new window).

 3.3.
 Long report (in XML)